uwcirg/truenth-portal/README.md

 ```

 ## Testing

+To run the tests, repeat the ``postgres createuser && postgres createdb``
+commands as above with the values for the {user, password, database}
+as defined in the `TestConfig` class within ``portal.config.py``

 All test modules under the `tests` directory can be executed via `nosetests`
 (again from project root with the virtual environment activated)